nmfs-opensci/ResourceBook/README.md

 Feel free to fork or as a template.
 Though if you want to start more bare bones, use the Openscapes [Quarto website template](https://github.com/Openscapes/quarto-website-tutorial).

-# How does it work?
+# Contributing

 This online book is being built automatically with a GitHub Action.
+Edit the qmd or md files in the content directory and edit `_quarto.yml` if you add pages.
+Push the changes to GitHub and the book will automatically rebuild.

 The Action is not loading R (or Python), so any code you have in your qmd files will not render and in fact will cause the GitHub Action to fail.
 Note, for plain markdown, you can use `.md` instead of `.qmd`.
 You'll need to edit the workflow in the `.github/workflows` folder to install R/Python if you have code.

 The structure of the book is in `_quarto.yml`.
 The rest should be self-explanatory after you look at that file.